Discrete harmonic functions in the three-quarter plane: Introduction

-This expression suffices to give a complete solution to the problem and Theorem \ref{thm:expression-H} gives a formal explicit expression for $H(x,y)$.
+This expression of $D_{\varphi}(y)$ suffices to give a complete solution to the problem and Theorem \ref{thm:expression-H} gives a formal explicit expression for $H(x,y)$.
 This formal series is expressed with the kernel $K(x,y)$, a polynomial in $x$ and $y$, and two conformal mappings $W_\varphi(x)$ and $\widetilde{W}_\varphi(y)$.
 Each quantity depends on the transition probabilities of the random walk.

-As mentioned earlier, for the simple step set, the positive discrete harmonic function is defined by $f(i,j)=i$ in a half plane and by $f(i,j)=ij$ in the positive quadrant.
-We have then a product of degree one in the half plane and of degree two in the quadrant.
+As mentioned earlier, for the simple step set, the positive discrete harmonic function in the half-plane is given by $f(i,j)=i$ with critical exponent $1$.
+In the positive quadrant, the positive discrete harmonic function is given by $f(i,j)=ij$ with critical exponent $2$.
+In this case, the value of the critical exponent in the quadrant (intersection of two half-planes) is twice the value of the critical exponent in the half-plane.
 Along our study, we find similar relations on harmonic functions in various quadrants (see Lemma~\ref{lem:angle-3/4} and Equation \eqref{eq:angle-1/4}).
 The growth of harmonic functions can be expressed from the angle $\theta$ defined by \cite[Sec.~1.2]{FaRa-11}

 In the three-quarter plane, the critical exponent of the harmonic function is $\pi/(2\pi-\theta)=\pi/(2\theta_{\varphi})$.
 After the decomposition of the three quadrants and the changes of variables, the random walk in the three quadrants is equivalent to an inhomogeneous random walk in the half-plane (see Figure~\ref{fig:walks-half-to-quarter-plane}), with associated angle $\theta_{\varphi}=\pi-\theta/2$ in each quadrant (see Figure~\ref{fig:theta-3/4}).
-We also recover the factor two between harmonic functions in the quadrant and harmonic functions in the half plane: in the quarter plane, the critical exponent is $\pi/\theta=\pi/(2\theta_{\psi})$.
-With the same reasoning of the three quadrants case, a random walk associated with angle $\theta$ can be seen as an inhomogeneous random walk in the half-plane, with associated angle $\theta_{\psi}=\theta/2$ in each quadrant (see Figure~\ref{fig:theta-1/4}).
+We also recover the factor two between harmonic functions in the quadrant and harmonic functions in the half-plane: in the quarter plane, the critical exponent is $\pi/\theta=\pi/(2\theta_{\psi})$.
+With the same reasoning as the three quadrants case, a random walk associated with angle $\theta$ can be seen as an inhomogeneous random walk in the half-plane, with associated angle $\theta_{\psi}=\theta/2$ in each quadrant (see Figure~\ref{fig:theta-1/4}).

 \paragraph{Structure of the paper.} In Section~\ref{sec:Kernel functional equations}, we start with underlining an important tool used in this analytic study of harmonic functions of random walks with small steps.
 This object, denominated by $K(x,y)$, is called the kernel of the walks and is a polynomial of degree 2 in $x$ and $y$ which encodes the transition probabilities of the walk.
 Further, we set up various functional equations for generating series of harmonic functions involving $K(x,y)$.